ckeditor/ckeditor4-react/README.md

 Official [CKEditor 4](https://ckeditor.com/ckeditor-4/) WYSIWYG editor component for React.

-We are looking forward to your feedback!
-You can report any issues, ideas or feature requests on the [integration issues page](https://github.com/ckeditor/ckeditor4-react/issues/new).
+**There is a [newer version of React Integration](https://github.com/ckeditor/ckeditor4-react) available!
+This version will be receiving important fixes only.
+We strongly encourage everyone to migrate to v2**.

+Any issues regarding this version should be reported on the [integration issues page](https://github.com/ckeditor/ckeditor4-react/issues/new).

 ![CKEditor 4 screenshot](https://c.cksource.com/a/1/img/npm/ckeditor4.png)